SB-DA/Kickstarter-Analysis/README.md

 ## Overview of project

 Louise is an upcoming play writer who wants to start a crowdfunding campaign to help fund her play FEVER.
-She has an estimated busget of $10,000 and is hesitant about her first fundraising campaign
+She has an estimated budget of $10,000 and is hesitant about her first fundraising campaign